rohitbhagat9302/authentication_php_project/readme.md

 This is full stack project using html, css, javascript, php, mysql technologies.... <br />
-This is based on authetication of user...g
+This is based on authetication of user...